networknt/light-eventuate-4j/docs/content/tutorial/setup.md

 ---
 date: 2016-10-09T08:01:56-04:00
-title: Framework Setup
+title: Workspace Setup
 ---

 ## Introduction

-Microservices enable businesses to innovate faster and stay ahead of the competition.
+Microservices enable businesses to innovate faster and stay ahead of the competitions.
 But one major challenge with the microservices architecture is the management of distributed data.
 Each microservice has its own private database.
 It is difficult to implement business transactions that maintain data consistency across multiple services as well as queries that retrieve data from multiple services.

-The light event sourcing framework provides a simple yet powerful event-driven programming model that solves the distributed data management problems inherent in a microservice architecture.
+The light-eventuate-4j is an event sourcing and CQRS framework provides a simple yet powerful event-driven programming model that solves the distributed data management problems inherent in a microservice architecture.

-The programming model is based on two well established patterns: Event Sourcing and Command Query Responsibility Segregation (CQRS).
+The programming model is based on two well established patterns: Event Sourcing (ES) and Command Query Responsibility Segregation (CQRS).

-Eventuate consists of a scalable, distributed event store server and client libraries for various languages and frameworks.
+light-eventuate-4j consists of a scalable, distributed event store server and client libraries for frameworks like light-rest-4j, light-graphql-4j and light-hybrid-4.

 ## Prepare workspace

 All specifications and code of the services are on github.com but we are going to redo it again by following the steps in the tutorial.
 Let's first create a workspace.

 I have created a directory named networknt under user directory.
+So my workspace is ~/networknt

 Checkout related projects.